-The defective products lawyers at Gomez Trial Attorneys will continue to work to bring awareness to potentially dangerous issues such as this one.
+The defective products lawyers at The Gomez Law Firm will continue to work to bring awareness to potentially dangerous issues such as this one.
 If you or someone you love has been harmed by any type of defective product, contact the firm as soon as possible to schedule a free initial consultation.

 Posted in: Food Poisoning, Product Defect

 no fees unless we recover money on your behalf

 "They are experts in what they do and are a pleasure to work with."

 No Fees Unless We Recover Money On Your Behalf